rktayal/MotionDetection/README.md

 # MotionDetection
-The repo includes a plug and play basic motion detection module which can be used across various Vision based application using OpenCV-Python.
+The repo includes a plug and play basic motion detection module which can be used across various Vision based application.
 Credits to Adrian Rosebrock for his comprehensive tutorial on the same.

 ### Requirements
+Below are the Python packages which will be required.
 ```
 1. imutils
 2. opencv-python
 ```
-You can instal above python packages using `pip install <package_name>` command.
+You can install above python packages using `pip install <package_name>` command.

 ### Run Demo app